NationalDigitalStewardshipResidency/aapbndsr_iw2016/KathrynGronsbell/workshop-materials/02_reading-digital-metadata.md

 1. Open Terminal (Applications > Utilities > Terminal).

-2. Change your working directory to the CLI samples folder from the (previous exercise)[cli-basics.md] called [cli-basics-samples] that should be on your Desktop.
+2. Change your working directory to the CLI samples folder from the [previous exercise](./01_cli-basics.md) called _cli-basics-samples_ that should be on your Desktop.

 ### Viewing read and write access